aGautrain/yozora-launcher/README.md

 * /Launcher.mp4
 * /Demo

-Game must be provided in /Demo folder, as you can see in /preload.js, line 7,
+Game must be provided in /Demo folder, for executing it launcher will search for a file called DemoProject.exe on your hard drive
-> let gamePath = "resources/app/Demo/DemoProject.exe";

-That's the .exe which will be executed by launcher !! (change it if you need)
+If game is not well located, when clicking PLAY button, nothing will happen

 # Build .exe